Before you start your building project there are things that you can do to avoid issues with the practitioners you employee:

-You may be able to resolve the issue if you communicate with the person involved.
-Some good advice is given on the LBP site under complaints about dispute resolution options and how to do this.
+If an issue arises, you may be able to resolve the problem if you communicate with the person involved.
+Some good advice is given on the LBP website under the “Complaints” navigation tab, in particular, “Preventing disputes” and “Dispute resolution options”.

 If this is unsuccessful then you do have the option to lay a complaint.
 Keep good records of the problem, and all communications.
 A complaint about a building practitioner must be made to the appropriate Board and the complaint must fall within one or more of the grounds for discipline defined in the legislation for that area of practice.
 All complaints must be in writing, on the appropriate form and be accompanied by proof supporting your claim.